-Area Governors are required to visit clubs a minimum of two times through the Toastmasters year.
+Area Directors are required to visit clubs a minimum of two times through the Toastmasters year.

-On completion, prior to the deadline, the Area Governor should complete the online Area Visit form ensuring they tick the relevant boxes, to inform Division leaders of the outcomes.
+On completion, prior to the deadline, the Area Directors should complete the online Area Visit form ensuring they tick the relevant boxes, to inform Division leaders of the outcomes.

 Toastmasters International provides all of your District Leader Resources here;

 Other Reports not published by Toastmasters International but used by many Toastmasters worldwide.

 Toastmasters International provides reports on the progress of our Clubs using the District Performance Reports section of the http://members.toastmasters.org website.

 You can also use the following links.

 A great site for statistics for your District/Members is

 An enterprising Toastmaster – Nigel Reed – has created a great site analysing Toastmasters data.